polarity-lang/polarity/contrib/polarity-for-haskellers/README.md

 # Polarity for Haskellers

-It might be a bit confusing to understand what polarity's `data` and `codata` and `def` and `codef` do differently than Haskell's data.
+It might be a bit confusing to understand what Polarity's `data` and `codata` and `def` and `codef` do differently than Haskell's data.
 Especially observing infinite streams is incredibly easy in Haskell.

 Take for example: